BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 ![Alt text](images/jos_vscode_debugging.png)

-This is a step-by-step guide to setting up your local OS2 environment.
-This will be similar to the **Lab Setup** section on the website for your OS2 class.
-It will include those steps as well, in which some of those steps will be explicitly omitted.
+This is a step-by-step guide to setting up a local operating system debugging environment.
+This will be similar to the **Lab Setup** section on the website for an operating system class.
+It will include those steps as well, and some of those steps will be explicitly omitted.

-This idea of this guide is too allow you to debug your kernel while still able to run commands as before.
-That way, you can have a nice interface for debugging your labs.
+This idea of this guide is to create a local environment to debug the kernel.
+This creates a nice interface for debugging the kernel.

 ## Step 1: Windows Subsystem for Linux
 WSL is Windows Subsystem for Linux.
-It allows your to run a linux system through windows
+It allows Windows to run a linux system.
 > Website is found here: https://learn.microsoft.com/en-us/windows/wsl/install
-1. Install your favorite GNU/Linux distribution from the Microsoft Store (Ubuntu is the most common one)
+1. Install a GNU/Linux distribution from the Microsoft Store (Ubuntu is the most common one)
 2. In **PowerShell** or **Command Prompt**, run the follow command to install WSL:
    ```powershell
    wsl --install
    ```
-   This command will enable the required optional components, download the latest linux kernel, set WSL 2 as your default, and install a Linux for you (Ubuntu as default, you can change this).
+   This command will enable the required optional components, download the latest linux kernel, set WSL 2 as the default, and install (Ubuntu as default).
    > The command above will only work if WSL is not installed.
 Trying running
    > `
    > wsl --list --online